Beasley015/Beasley2021BayesianPriors/README.txt

 README for "Ecologically informed priors improve Bayesian model estimates of species richness and occupancy for undetected species"

-Beasley 2021
+E.M.Beasley

+Last updated August 2023

 Manuscript currently submitted for review in Ecological Applications

+AppendixS2: Contains all files needed to reproduce Appendix S2, including R Markdown file, JAGS script, and other files necessary for citation formatting.

 Data: Contains raw mammalian capture data collected throughout Vermont, USA, in summer 2019.
-Also contains vegetation data collected during the same period, a KML file of trapline locations.
+Also contains vegetation data collected during the same period and a KML file of trapline locations.
 A .csv file called "AugmentedSites" contains information on sites where no mammals were captured during the sampling period, which is useful for setting up data for multi-species occupancy models.

-Outputs: Contains posterior distributions (i.e. results) of Bayesian Multi-Species Occupancy Models described in the manuscript and in Appendix S1.
+Outputs: Contains posterior distributions (i.e. results) of Bayesian Multi-Species Occupancy Models described in the manuscript and in Appendix S2.

 More detailed metadata is included in each folder.